bevacqua/node-pemcrypt/README.md

 pemcrypt.generateKey(pemfile);
 ```

+This method also returns the pem key right away if you want it for some reason.

 # #pemcrypt(options)

 Creates a pemcrypt `store` object.
 This will be used to `encrypt` and `decrypt` our files.
 This function will look for a `.pem` file and load it immediately, throwing if one isn't found.